 (E) During the pendency of an action to suspend or revoke a laboratory certification, the results of performances on a proficiency test shall not be considered by the director in making a determination to suspend or revoke the certification.

-(F) The results of drinking water analyses shall not be acceptable for determining compliance with Chapters 3745-81, 3745-82, and 3745-9 or rule 3745-91-06 of the Administrative Code, or for other analyses required by the director, if the results are obtained in violation of rule 3745-81-27 of the Administrative Code or this chapter during the pendency of an action to suspend or revoke a laboratory certification.
+(F) The results of drinking water analyses shall not be acceptable for determining compliance with Chapters 3745-81 , 3745-82 and 3745-90, and rules 3745-91-06 and 3745-9-09, or as specified by paragraph (B) of rule 3745-83-01 of the Administrative Code, or for other analyses required by the director, if the results are obtained in violation of rule 3745-81-27 of the Administrative Code or this chapter during the pendency of an action to suspend or revoke a laboratory certification.

-(H) The director may notify or require a laboratory to notify its customers, within a specific period of time, of its suspended or revoked certification.
+(H) The director may notify or require a laboratory to notify customers, within a specific period of time, of the suspended or revoked certification.